vonhoff/Animation2Tilemap/README.md

 ## Motivation

-This tool was created to streamline the process of transforming pre-rendered images and animations into efficient, usable tilemaps and tilesets.
-Manually slicing large images, manipulating animations, and optimizing tiles can be time-consuming and error-prone.
+This tool was created to streamline the process of converting a GIF to a tileset and tilemap.
+Manually slicing each frame, manipulating animations, and optimizing tiles can be time-consuming and error-prone.

-The tool aims to solve several key problems:
+Animation to Tilemap aims to solve these problems:

 - Automate the process of slicing images and animations into individual tiles
 - Identify and remove duplicate tiles to optimize memory usage
 - Convert assets into game engine compatible formats

-These features are useful in several scenarios:
+They are also useful in these scenarios:

 - Converting detailed backgrounds into tile-based formats
 - Converting character animations into sprite sheets